HPC meets interactive Data Science and Machine Learning

 - Open source

-- we use only opensource components that allow commercial usage
+- we use only open source components that allow commercial usage

 - Carme is open source, allowing commercial usage